developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/multisession/index.md

 ##### DISADVANTAGES
 * App-page content is persistent; it does not automatically update when the page is revisited.
-* Shortcuts deployed to Android 8.x Oreo and later (called "Pinned" Shortcuts) require permission from the device user at installation. ***Helpful Hint***: Pinned Shortcuts can be mass-deployed using Zebra's [Enterprise Home Screen](/ehs) 3.2 (or later) with no need for the device user to grant permission.
+* Shortcuts deployed to Android 8.x Oreo and later (called "Pinned" Shortcuts) require permission from the device user at installation.<br> ***Helpful Hint***: Pinned Shortcuts can be mass-deployed using Zebra's [Enterprise Home Screen](/ehs) 3.2 (or later) with no need for the device user to grant permission.
-* Only these config tags are supported in `Config.xml` files deployed through shortcuts:
+* **Feature support is limited to the following config tags**:
  * WebPageCapture
  * DebugButtonsEnabled
  * WebFiltering